 I’m not a normal Midwesterner or New Englander.
 My idea of a vacation is not like anyone else’s.
 I’ve vacationed at the Shively Dryhead Ranch in Montana and Wyoming learning to ride the range.
-I’ve ran marathons along with raced in triathlons; have climbed mountains; taken flying lessons along with other more common pursuits, like snow skiing, fishing, boating, dance lessons, etc. I’ve been to Mt.
+I’ve ran marathons along with raced in triathlons; have climbed mountains; taken flying lessons along with other more common pursuits, like photography, snow skiing, fishing, boating, dance lessons, etc. I’ve been to Mt.
 Everest Base Camp in Nepal, Mt.
 Elbrus in Russia, Mt.
-Kilimanjaro in Tanzania, Africa; to the Swiss and French Alps as well.
-Life is about what passion you have for it and how you live your life while you’re here.
-There are no guarantees in life only opportunities.
+Kilimanjaro in Tanzania, Africa; to the Swiss and French Alps and to Aconcagua in Argentina/Chile in South America as well.

 Today meanness and fear have taken the place of an open mind and a kind heart.
 The politics of fear has taken the place of gathering the courage and team spirit that led us to Apollo 11’s “That’s one small step for man, one giant leap for mankind.”
 Today fear is the common denominator that drives all campaigns and advertising that is designed to gather votes from voters or dollars from consumers.
 Most American’s are too busy to think about what message our children are hearing.
 It’s my intention with this blawg to add my two-cents in setting the record straight.
 Allowing someone to be awarded compensation for a personal injury caused by someone else’s negligence is by no means a participation trophy.

-Hourly ($175-250/hour), Contingent (33-40%)
+Hourly ($175-375/hour), contingent (33-40%)

 |Attorney||Lombardi Law Firm||1981 - Present|

-|Injuryboard.com||Blogger, Blawgger, Writer, Attorney||2007 - Present|
+|LombardiLaw.com||Blogger, Blawgger, Writer, Attorney||2007 - Present|

-|University of Iowa||Psychology||BS - Bachelor of Science||1975|
+|University of Iowa||Psychology||BS - Bachelor of Science||1978|

 |Community College of Rhode Island||Science||Associates Degree - Science||1975|